nutanix/libvfio-user/docs/vfio-user.rst

 ^^^^^

 The same message format is used in the server's reply with the semantics described above.
-In case the client specified ``cmd_conn`` in its capabilities, the server may pass a file descriptor to use for the server-to-client command channel.
+In case the client specified ``reverse_cmd_socket`` in its capabilities, the server may pass a file descriptor to use for the server-to-client command channel.

 ``VFIO_USER_DMA_MAP``
 ---------------------